NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 ### A 90° Bend

 We'll start a new simulation where we look at the fields in a *bent* waveguide, and we'll do a couple of other things differently as well.
+The simulation script is in [examples/bent-waveguide.ctl](https://github.com/NanoComp/meep/blob/master/scheme/examples/bent-waveguide.ctl).
 If you are running Meep interactively, you will want to get rid of the old structure and fields so that Meep will re-initialize them:

 ```scm
 (reset-meep)